near/community/meetings/contracts-wg.md

 # Contracts Work Group Agenda and Notes
 This thread contains agenda and/or summary of the regular Contracts sync meeting.
 Please propose agenda items through the PRs and Issues.

+## 13.08.2020

+### Contracts

+* PR for lockup.
+Adds optional absolute timestamp for lockup.
+Adds relative release duration.
+* Fast `no_std` fungible token.
+Init given supply, transfer and get_balance.
+1Kb of binary.

+### Runtime

+- [ ] Decrease max register limit to 128Mb or lower.
+- [ ] Test/verify limits
+- [ ] Decrease initial memory from 64Mb to 2Mb.
+But it might break large contracts.

+### Fees

+- Regular ops estimation.
+Calls `noop`, calls `cpu_ram_soak`, take gas difference as `base`. `cpu_soak_instruction - noop_instruction * NUM_ITERATION` for numerator.
+- [ ] Remove base cost from all cost estimators.
+- [ ] Data receipt cost should remove base for function calls.
+- [ ] All actions should remove Action creation cost

+## SDK

+- [ ] Optimize number of reads/writes.
+Non-iteratable collections.
+- Decrease size.
+Bounty for `no_std` with the team already working on it.
+- Optimize operations.
+Need to measure post `no_std`.
+Potentially re-implement `serde_json` or replace it.

 ## 06.08.2020

 ### Runtime